stephengold/JmePower/README.md

    + using Windows Command Prompt:  `.\gradlew build`

 After a successful build,
-Maven artifacts will be found in `LemurPower/build/libs`.
+Maven artifacts will be found
+in `JmePowerLibrary/build/libs` and `LemurPower/build/libs`.

 You can install the Maven artifacts to your local cache:
  + using Bash:  `./gradlew install`